meist84/PUBG-Afk-Credit-Bot/README.md

 ## Check List

 I plan to keep updating the bot with new functions:
-* Add a server picker
 * Earn more BP
 * Make a way so you can leave earlier
 * Auto Debug+ Self fixing MORE advanced
 * Add more resolutions
+* Rewrite with a gui, fix and optimize code

 Functions I have implemented:
+* Add a server picker
 * Make the bot work
 * Auto float if in water
 * Auto Debug+ Self fixing